-Please note that several labels listed in this manual represent items that need your attention.
-The Danger, Warning, Caution, and Notice labels alert you to precautions that may help you avoid damage to your motorhome, its equipment or your personal safety.
-Please read and follow them carefully.
+Note that several labels listed in this manual represent items that need your attention.
+The Danger, Warning, Caution, and Notice labels alert you to precautions that might help you to avoid damage to your motorhome, its equipment, or your personal safety.
+Read and follow them carefully.

-NOTICE is used to address practices not related to personal injury.
+NOTICE is used to address practices not related to personal injury, or damage to the equipment.

-CAUTION indicates a hazardous situation, which, if not avoided, could result in minor or moderate personal injury.
+CAUTION indicates a hazardous situation, which, if not avoided, could result in minor or moderate personal injury, or damage to the equipment.